Two Pilatus detectors are currently available for

 The DUBBLE project operates two beam lines.
-Mainly for researchers in the remit of the Dutch and Flemish research councils but 30% of the beam time is available for general ESRF users.
+We mainly cater to researchers in the remit of the Dutch and Flemish research councils but 30% of the beam time is available for general ESRF users.
 The main techniques are time-resolved SAXS/WAXS and EXAFS.
 The latter technique can also be performed in a time-resolved mode.

-The SAXS/WAXS beam line uses a large proportion of the time for soft condensed matter research although users of many other research fields, like geology, mineralogy, metallurgy, etc. are also regular visitors.
+The SAXS/WAXS beam line is largely devoted to soft condensed matter research, although scientists from many other research fields (geology, mineralogy, metallurgy, etc.) are also regular visitors.

-The EXAFS beam line is specialised in on-line catalysis experiments but this is definitely not the only type of experiments that are carried out here.
-Several complementary techniques can be performed simultaneously with the EXAFS experiments.
+The EXAFS beam line is specialised in on-line catalysis experiments but this is definitely not the only type of experiment carried out here.
+Several complementary techniques can also be performed simultaneously with the EXAFS experiments.

 News from DUBBLE